simon1uo/vue-dndnr/docs/hooks/use-dnr.md

 The `useDnR` hook returns an object with the following properties and methods:

 ::: warning Important Note
-The `style` object returned by `useDnR` is a computed style object that combines the position styles from `useDraggable` with the size styles.
-This is different from `useResizable`, which directly applies styles to the target element without returning a style object.
+The `style` object returned by `useDnR` is a computed style object that combines the position styles from `useDraggable` with the size styles from `useResizable`.
+Both hooks now return a style object that can be directly bound to the target element.
 :::

 | Property/Method | Type | Description |